aws-samples/genai-bedrock-serverless/eksbedrock/README.md

 ```
 2. Navigate to the _kubernetes/ingress_ folder.
-    1. Ensure that the _AWS_Region_ variable in the bedrockragconfigmap.yaml file points to your AWS region.
+    1. Replace the _AWS_Region_ variable and the _model_id_ parameter in the bedrockragconfigmap.yaml file with your AWS region and your Claude v3 model identifier respectively.
     2. Replace the image URI in line 20 of the bedrockragdeployment.yaml file with the image URI of your bedrockrag image from your ECR repository.

 3. Provision the Kubernetes deployment, service and ingress: